jluethi/ForkStitcher/README.md

 1. If you don't already have it, install Miniconda on your system.
 Follow the instructions here: https://docs.conda.io/en/latest/miniconda.html

+2. Start the Anaconda Prompt program and install all dependencies there.

-2. Install pyimage.
+3. Install pyimage.
 The installation via pip does not seem to work at the moment, but conda is working.
 Thus:
 ```
 conda create -n fork_stitcher python=3.7
 conda activate fork_stitcher